kubevault/kubevault/docs/guides/secret-engines/gcp/overview.md

 ## Generate GCP credentials

-Here, we are going to make a request to Vault for GCP credential by creating `gcp-cred-req` GCPAccessKeyRequest in `demo` namespace.
+Here, we are going to make a request to Vault for GCP credential by creating `gcp-cred-req` SecretAccessRequest in `demo` namespace.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1